elec93/esercizi-react/components/React esercizio.txt

-Implement an UncontrolledLogin component that implements all the operations of the Login component, but does so using uncontrolled components.
+Modify the UncontrolledLogin component so that the username input is automatically focused when the component renders the first time.